maxZimm/tictacpab/plan.md

 * a board to place moves on
-** A board has a set number of places to hold a player move ** A players move is represented by either an X or an O on the board, all moves by a player are the same symbol
+** A board has a set number of places to hold a player move ** A players move is represented by either an X or an O on the board, all moves by a player are the same symbol ** A board should accept moves as input?
+And display them correctly
 * at least one player
 ** if only one player created; The game will generate an opponent ** A player can create a move